-ACTION EXAMPLES OF HOW TO DELIVER Work towards achieving the NEP's Vision and Principles for the Improvement of Green Infrastructure across Buckinghamshire and Milton Keynes, which aims to provide, connect, improve and protect GI assets, including blue infrastructure, and their benefits, into the long-term Work to increase and improve accessibility of nature-rich species, while maintaining and enhancing their biodiversity value (with wider benefits, e.g. to air quality, pollinators, climate change, water use and quality, etc), e.g. Better access to greenspace (physical and cultural) and nature on the doorstep Raise awareness of the importance of the environment to health and wellbeing Retrospective planting in built areas Create more, wilder, local green spaces Community projects: orchards, gardens, managing community trees, pollinator-friendly gardening, wilder edge habitats (e.g. field margins, road verges, wilder areas in parks and gardens, etc) for future developments.
-See Natural England (2010) "Nature Nearby" - Accessible Natural Greenspace Guidance Engage the public in managing land for wildlife, To raise awareness of, and strengthen the connection of people to, the local and wider environment: spaces Raise awareness and understanding of broader benefits of environmental management, e.g. air quality, climate change, pollinator provision, water, etc.; also of the impacts/consequences of poor land management Engage the whole community to increase knowledge and participation.
+ACTION EXAMPLES OF HOW TO DELIVER Work towards achieving the NEP's Vision and Principles for the Improvement of Green Infrastructure across Buckinghamshire and Milton Keynes, which aims to provide, connect, improve and protect GI assets, including blue infrastructure, and their benefits, into the long-term Work to increase and improve accessibility of nature-rich species, while maintaining and enhancing their biodiversity value (with wider benefits, e.g. to air quality, pollinators, climate change, water use and quality, etc), e.g. Better access to greenspace (physical and cultural) and nature on the doorstep Raise awareness of the importance of the environment to health and wellbeing Retrospective planting in built areas Create more, wilder, local green spaces Community projects: orchards, gardens, managing community trees, pollinator-friendly gardening, wilder edge habitats (e.g. field margins, road verges, wilder areas in parks and gardens, etc) Ensure Natural England's Access to Natural Greenspace standards, and (once available) Green Infrastructure Standards, are maximised for existing housing and delivered for future developments.
+See Natural England (2010) Engage the public in managing land for wildlife, e.g. gardens and community spaces To raise awareness of, and strengthen the connection of people to, the local and wider environment: Raise awareness and understanding of broader benefits of environmental management, e.g. air quality, climate change, pollinator provision, water, etc.; also of the impacts/consequences of poor land management Engage the whole community to increase knowledge and participation.
 Needs coordination of the various stakeholders, including planners, ecologists, wildlife charities and community groups.
 Through the various activities, initiatives and projects, where appropriate, support and encourage recreation, access to and engagement with nature.